denten-books/plain-text/0-intro.md

 smelting iron is to make literal the figure suggested by media "archeology" on the level of the mechanism.
 In *Plain Text* we will dig through, unearth, and excavate textual machines.

+Similarly, it is my contention here that the cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
+It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

+Luckily for us, reading and writing are not esoteric activities.
+They are readily available to phenomenological introspection.
+I will therefore occasionally encourage readers to encounter the immediate contexts of their reading anew: to put down the book or to lean away from the screen and to look at these textual artifacts with strange eyes.
+In this movement of the body, I want to disrupt the mind's habituated intuitions, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
+How ephemeral are texts, for example?
+The question can be made more palpable by asking: What can a reader do with *this* text, here and now?
+Are readers able to copy and paste?
+Do they have *legal* permissions to quote at length, to perform publicly, or to otherwise trans-mediate?

 ## 3. Structuring Principles